Kong/docs.konghq.com/src/gateway/kong-manager/auth/rbac/index.md

-As the super admin (or any role with read and write access to the `/admins` and `/rbac` endpoints), it is possible to create new Roles and customize Permissions.
+As the super admin (or any role with read and write access to the `/admins` and `/rbac` endpoints), it is possible to create new roles and customize permissions.

 In Kong Manager, RBAC affects how admins are able to navigate through the application.